-- Brief the crew on all known hazards - Survey the job site, locate and mark all underground utilities - Expose all proposed crossings - The proposed bore path is marked, and bore log at hand. - Confirm that the crew is trained in emergency procedures, and has access to emergency phone numbers - Secure and anchor the drill rack - Connect the ground mats to a tested ground stake - Erect all safety barriers and take the appropriate precautions to secure the job site and equipment. - Check the tooling, is there an adequate amount of drill pipe, thread lube, and supplies to mix drilling fluid.
+Brief the crew on all known hazards Service the drill rack and mud skid including the fuel and oil levels Ш Survey the job site, locate and mark all underground utilities Service any trailer mounted equipment Expose all proposed crossings Mix the drilling fluid thoroughly using suitable The proposed bore path is marked, and bore log at hand. water and test the drilling fluid for viscosity, sand content, filter cake, or other factors as required Confirm that the crew is trained in emergency procedures, and has access to emergency phone numbers Set the drilling fluid speed control valve lever on the mud skid and measure the flow rate Secure and anchor the drill rack Confirm that the whole crew is wearing all appropriate safety gear Connect the ground mats to a tested ground stake Install fresh batteries in the transmitter, and confirm that a fully charged battery pack is in Erect all safety barriers and take the the locator receiver appropriate precautions to secure the job site and equipment.
+Calibrate the locator receiver per the locator's operator's manual Check the tooling, is there an adequate amount of drill pipe, thread lube, and supplies to mix drilling fluid.
+Test the radio communications between the locator and the operator